Wet (YFN Lucci song)

 "Wet" (also titled "Wet (She Got That...)") is a song by American rapper YFN Lucci, released on February 14, 2020 as the lead single from his seventh mixtape Wish Me Well 3 (2020).
 The song finds YFN Lucci sing-rapping about having sex with a woman, over a piano-based melody instrumental.
 It gained popularity on the video-sharing app TikTok.

 Remixes

 In September 2020, YFN Lucci released a Wet Remix Pack, with three remixes of the song.
 The official remix was released on September 18, 2020, and features American rapper Mulatto.

 Music video

 A music video for the song was released on June 25, 2020, and the music video for the official remix of the song premiered on December 18, 2020.
 The latter visual was directed by BPace Productions; it mainly shows YFN Lucci and Mulatto in a swimming pool.
 Lucci also spends time with a woman in a sauna, and displays his grill and jewelry at times in the clip, while Mulatto is rapping in a massage room.
-Comedian Desi Banks also makes a cameo, in which he joins Mulatto in getting massage.
+Comedian Desi Banks also makes a cameo, in which he joins Mulatto in getting a massage.